mediacloud/rss-fetcher/doc/deployment.md

 Running ./mypy.sh will construct a virtual environment with all necessary components.
 After running mypy.sh, type `. ./venv/bin/activate`

+You will also need a postgres server, and a redis server.

+### postgres setup notes

+After installing the postgresql server package(s):

+To add yourself as a postgres user:

+	sudo -u postgres createuser -s MY_USER_NAME

+Then, to create an rss-fetcher database:

+	createdb rss-fetcher

+NOTE!
+Installing the psycopg2 DBI may require postgres client libraries to be installed on some platforms!

 ## development/test under Dokku

 To install dokku on a mediacloud server (on Ubuntu 22.04),